 Father Joyce’s study of Buffalo’s Broadway/Emslie area identified the top concern as “Drug Abuse and Sale in the Neighborhood” followed closely by “Poor Grammar Schools.”
 To address the problems of poor grammar schools, Father Joyce proposed that the Jesuit province bring its “Nativity model” to Buffalo.
 With the support of then-Buffalo Bishop Henry Mansell, who was familiar with the Nativity schools from his work in the Archdiocese of New York, Father Joyce procured a grant from the Cassin Education Initiative Foundation to determine the feasibility of this model in Buffalo.
 Based on the results of that study, the Cassin Foundation awarded $300,000 to support the implementation of this model at Catholic Central School.

 Father Edward Durkin, S.J., who founded the original NativityMiguel School on the lower eastside of Manhattan in 1971 and, in 1989, established the second NativityMiguel program in Harlem, brought his more than 30-years experience teaching inner city boys to Buffalo in September 2003.
-Father Durkin has been supported in his efforts by the Oblate Sisters of Providence, the first congregation for African-American women in the United States.
-Sister Timothy Howard, OSP, in particular, has played a critical role in the education of hundreds of students in Buffalo.
-Through the years, Sister Timothy has never wavered in her commitment to education as the key to her students’ future.
-She exemplifies the Oblate Sisters’ commitment to bringing the message of freedom to those who are oppressed by racism, ignorance, and illiteracy; to defend the rights of all people; and to reach out with compassion to those in need.
-Father Durkin and Sister Timothy are joined by a dedicated lay faculty who exhibit total commitment to the mission of the school.
+Father Durkin was supported in his efforts by the Oblate Sisters of Providence, the first congregation for African American women in the United States.
+Sister Timothy Howard, OSP, in particular, played a critical role in the education of hundreds of students in Buffalo.
+During her time at NativityMiguel, Sister Timothy never wavered in her commitment to education as the key to her students’ future.
+She exemplified the Oblate Sisters’ commitment to bringing the message of freedom to those who are oppressed by racism, ignorance, and illiteracy; to defend the rights of all people; and to reach out with compassion to those in need.
+Today, Father Durkin is joined by a dedicated lay faculty who exhibit total commitment to the mission of the school.